The History of The Animals, Animals II, Animals III, Animal Tracks,

 The Animals 1994 left to right: Steve Hutchinson, Hilton Valentine, Robert Kane, John Steel Joss Elliott, George Fearon

-Later in 1995 Tyneside guitarist Steve Dawson and bass player Martin Bland joined the band as the two new replacement members alongside the long established band members Hilton Valentine, John Steel, Steve Hutchinson and Robert Kane.
+Due to personal commitments Dave Whiffen and Graham Hill left the Animals line up in 1995 and local guitarist Steve Dawson and local bass player Martin Bland joined the band as the new replacement members alongside the long established band members Hilton Valentine, John Steel, Steve Hutchinson and Robert Kane.
 This would turn out to be the longest stable line-up in the history of The Animals.

-This line up successfully toured and performed throughout the World playing concerts as far a field as Australia, New Zealand, Russia, Middle East, Far East, Japan, Europe, and Scandinavia under the name of The Animals, as well as performing successful tours of the
+The band with this new line up line up successfully toured and performed throughout the World under the name of The Animals playing concerts as far a field as Australia, New Zealand, Russia, Middle East, Far East, Japan, Europe, and Scandinavia, as well as performing successful tours of the

-USA and Germany as Animals II, cataloging a total of more than 600 shows Worldwide.
+USA and Germany cataloging a total of more than 600 shows Worldwide.

-and released many CD's which included new versions of their old hits featuring new piano arrangements by Steve Hutchinson along with some new band compositions.
-These CD's included the extremely rare official 1990's 'ANIMALS' CD: 'THE ANIMALS - INTERESTING LIFE', which was recorded in October 1996.
-This particular limited release CD has now become a collector’s item.
+and released many CD's which included new versions of their old hits that featured new piano arrangements by Steve Hutchinson along with new band compositions.
+One of these CD's was the extremely rare official CD released in 1997 by A2 Records as 'THE ANIMALS - INTERESTING LIFE', which was recorded in October 1996 with many of these CD's being sold at their live concerts around the world.
+This particular first release has now become a collector’s item.

 The Animals 'Interesting Life" CD Released in 1996